BHP Group Limited research snapshot

 Valuation and margin of safety

-At $80.23, the TTM valuation reflects supportive earnings and meaningful expectations for long-life copper growth.
-A margin of safety depends on cash returns through a less favorable price cycle and on Jansen and other projects earning returns above their capital cost, not merely on a rising share price.
+At $84.49, the TTM valuation reflects supportive earnings and expectations for long-life copper growth, while the analyst consensus target of $73.64 sits below spot.
+A margin of safety depends on cash returns through a less favorable price cycle and on copper and potash projects earning returns above their capital cost, not merely on a rising share price.

 Source-backed data